AA Pension Scheme

 However, as part of the valuation, we are required to look at the funding position if the Scheme ended and had been wound up on the valuation date.
 The Trustee is required by law to provide you with this information.
 This does not imply that there is any intention of winding up the Scheme.

-This view of the funding position is known as the ‘full solvency’ basis, and it assesses how much money would be needed to buy insurance policies to provide all members’ benefits at once.
+This view of the funding position is known as the ‘full solvency’ basis and it assesses how much money would be needed to buy insurance policies to provide all members’ benefits at once.

 As a rule, this tends to cost more than gradually providing benefits into the future as they become due to members.
 This is because insurance companies are obliged to take a very cautious view of the future and need to make a profit.
 The cost of securing pensions in this way also incorporates the future expenses involved in administration.
 As a result, the full solvency funding level is generally lower than the ongoing funding level – which is the case in the Scheme.

 • The estimated amount needed on 31 March 2022 to ensure that all members’ benefits could have been paid in full if the Scheme had started winding up (full solvency) was around £3,631 million.
 As mentioned above, the Trustee is required by law to provide you with this information.
+The equivalent amount as at 31 March 2023 was estimated to be £2,448 million.

 If the Scheme was wound up and the AA was unable to meet the full cost of securing members’ benefits with an insurance company, the Pension Protection Fund (PPF) might be able to take over the Scheme and pay compensation to members.